-SUBJECT: NATURE CONSERVATION - ELIGIBILITY
+SUBJECT: NATURE CONSERVATION - ELIGIBILITY government or the hobby, recreational or social activities of its members.
 3. The Regulatory Division shall examine the group's financial records to ensure no income was generated from commercial activity.

-DATE ISSUED: August 21, 2003 AUTHORITY: Original signed by NORM PETERSON
+Original signed by DATE ISSUED: August 21, 2003 AUTHORITY: NORM PETERSÓN